Close

 Research

-The central theme of my research is the study of determinants of variation in processes and outcomes of surgical care ("epidemiology of the quality of surgical care").
-I am involved in a number of national studies of surgical practice and outcome that are run by the Clinical Effectiveness Unit of the Royal College of Surgeons of England.
+The central theme of my research is the study of determinants of variation in processes and outcomes of care ("epidemiology of the quality of care").
+I am involved in a number of national studies of clinical practice and outcome that are run by the Clinical Effectiveness Unit of the Royal College of Surgeons of England.
 I do similar work within obstetrics and gynaecology in collaboration with the Royal College of Obstetricians and Gynaecologists.

 Previous work looked at the effect of the fetal environment on the development of disease later in life.